 I love Brussel sprouts.
 I’ve always loved them.
 As a child, my mom would prepare them in a large pot of boiling water, cooked until tender, and then seasoned with butter, white vinegar, salt and pepper.
 We would only eat sprouts on Thanksgiving and Christmas, which is probably why I found them such a novelty.
 These days, sprouts are available year round, although they do seem to be in abundance this time of year.
-I bet you probably wouldn’t be able to find a Brussel sprout stalk at Trader Joes during the month of August.

 I love the idea of incorporating new greens into a salad.
 I will always remember the first time I had a kale salad and thought how wonderful it was - a salad without lettuce.
-I’ve been experimenting with new ways to use Brussel sprouts and have stumbled upon this very season appropriate salad with apples, cranberries, peppers, goat cheese, and pecans.
+I’ve been experimenting with new ways to use Brussel sprouts and have stumbled upon this very seasonal appropriate salad with apples, cranberries, peppers, goat cheese, and pecans.
 It’s the perfect use of Brussel sprouts for a Thanksgiving side.
 I’m usually not big on salad for Thanksgiving, but this one is just so perfect.
 It’s festive and has all the the Flavors we know to associate with the holiday.

 SHAVED BRUSSEL SPROUTS, APPLE, AND PECAN SALAD